mohitsingh9685/WanderLust/README.md

 WanderLust 🏡

 A full-stack vacation rental web application inspired by Airbnb, where users can explore, create, edit, and manage property listings.
-The application provides secure user authentication, property management, and a responsive interface built using the MVC architecture.

 🚀 Features

-* User registration and login authentication
-* Secure authorization for protected routes
 * Create, edit, update, and delete property listings
 * View detailed information for each listing
-* Server-side form validation
 * Centralized error handling
 * Responsive UI built with Bootstrap
 * RESTful routing using Express.js